• Home

 3. Remove from heat and stir in cheddar, mustard, cayenne, nutmeg, and egg yolks.
 Stir over medium heat for 3 minutes or until thickened.
 Transfer to a large bowl, stir in ham and and refrigerate for 30 minutes.

-4. Heat oven to 375 and grease six 8 ounce individual ramekin dishes with remaining butter.
+4. Heat oven to 375 and grease one two quart casserole or six 8 ounce individual ramekin dishes with remaining butter.
 Coat the bottom and the sides of the ramekins with the Parmesan, shaking out any excess.

 5. Whip the eggs whites with an electric mixer until they form peaks.
 Fold the egg whites into the cheese mixture.

-6. Divide the batter between the ramekins and place on a cookie sheet.
+6. Scrape the the batter between casserole (or divide among the ramekins) and place on a cookie sheet.
 Bake until golden brown and puffed, about 30 minutes.
+If you are baking it in one casserole, it might take a little long – five or ten more minutes.

 7. Serve immediately.
 And when I say immediately, I mean immediately.